JoseDeFreitas/awesome-youtubers/contributing.md

 ...
 ```

-*The "Content about" section **should not** be more than **1** line.
-In this section, describe the main content of the channel.*
-*The "Featured playlists" section **should not** be more than **2** lines.
-If the youtuber doesn't have any playlist, you can consider as a playlist a series of videos.
-If still you consider the youtuber doesn't have any playlists, you can type "`None`".*

 **The "Featured playlists" section could lead to some layout problems**.
 If the "Featured playlists" section is only 1 line, the youtuber below will have a broken layout.
 To solve this, add a line break `<br/>`  below the "Featured playlists" line.
 REMEMBER to also add `\` after the "Featured playlists" section (in the same line).